 Why does DBAS focus on ALL single-use items?
 Aren't plastics the only problem?

 There is a common misconception that there are sustainable alternatives to single-use plastic items.
 Unfortunately, the reality is that many of these alternatives make people feel good for using products that are labeled 'compostable' or 'biodegradable', yet they often still take decades to break down in the natural environment and can only be composted or biodegraded in industrial facilities, which don't actually exist in most regions in Australia, the USA and other countries around the world.

-To add to this, many bio-plastics and 'compostable' single-use products are hugely energy intensive, use chemicals and fertilisers in their production, travel large distances and are often non-recyclable.
+To add to this, many 'bio'-plastics and 'compostable' single-use products are hugely energy intensive, utilising chemicals and fertilisers in their production processes, traveling large distances and often being non-biodegradable as well as non-recyclable.
 Ending up in landfill, they then produce large amounts of methane, which are more toxic to our atmosphere than CO2...

-We don't want to promote a disposable society and we also believe that solving one issue, while creating another is not a solution to the plastic crisis.
+We want to promote a reusable society.
+We also believe that solving one issue, while creating another is not a solution to the plastic crisis.
 That's why we work with businesses and consumers to shift their perceptions on all single-use items towards single-use free environments that are better for the sea and better for society.

 Check out our 'Biodegradable & Compostable Single-use Guide' below:

 1) Businesses take the pledge to go single-use plastic free or to begin addressing the issue by contacting us;

 2) Positive Change for Marine Life and Waste Warriors for Business arrange a face-to-face of Skype meeting to discuss the transition away from single-use plastic through tailored approaches to suit each individual business, maximising community support whilst minimising financial strain;

 3) Together we launch the DBAS Campaign through events, media and community gatherings;